 Actress who worked with Leonardo DiCaprio calls him “stinky”

-“Romeo and Juliet”, the story of two lovers who suffer because their families prevent them from being together, led a young Leonardo DiCaprio to be considered one of the most outstanding actors in Hollywood and although 26 years have passed since its premiere, this It has not prevented him from continuing to give what to talk about.
+MEXICO CITY, July 5 (EL UNIVERSAL).- “Romeo and Juliet”, the story of two lovers who suffer because their families prevent them from being together, led a young Leonardo DiCaprio to be considered one of the most outstanding actors of Hollywood and although 26 years have passed since its premiere, this has not prevented it from continuing to give something to talk about.

 But far from remembering DiCaprio’s great performance, it is a painful anecdote that is making the tape and the actor become a trend in social networks.